kfractal/envytools/rnndb/normalize/README.md

-This tool reads rnndb's XML database beginning with the root file "root.xml".
+This tool reads the rnndb XML database beginning with the root file "root.xml".
-The intent then is to merge the hwref information from NVIDIA into rnndb.
+Then NVIDIA internal information is applied to the result and re-emitted in the original XML form.

-Qt >= 5.x should be installed in order to build and run (tested with 5.5).
+Qt >= 5.6 and clang++ >= 3.6 should be installed in order to build and run.
+Note however that only those with access to NVIDIA internal headers can run this tool successfully.

+The latest results of such a run have been checked-in with the tool, though.
+See:
+    'results/root.xml'

 With that in mind, to build:

     qmake normalize.pro